Category Archives: US Military

 American generals, and pro-war pundits, had been calling for a Cambodian invasion for years.
 Because of the allowance by Sihanouk of NVA troops on his territory, in places like the Parrot’s Beak, within quick striking distance of Saigon, they bellowed that it was not a fair fight.
 They may have been right, but we were in someone else’s neighborhood, and fair doesn’t always enter into the equation.
 At any rate, LBJ’s fear of condemnation by western allies and world opinion kept him within the lines.
 But he bowed out in 1968.
 Enter Nixon/Kissinger.

 In March 1970 Sihanouk was ousted in a coup by Lon Nol.
-The CIA’s role has never been totally revealed but at the very least they gave tacit consent to Lon Nol.
+The CIA’s role has been disputed, author Tim Weiner in Legacy of Ashes says that the agency was caught off guard, nevertheless our government quickly backed Lon Nol.
 Sihanouk was gone, his country seized from him while on vacation.
 In the ensuing chaos, Lon Nol opened the door for a U.S. invasion.
 Nixon/Kissinger, motivated by the relentless urging from the Right, and a recent viewing of George C. Scott in Patton, pulled the trigger.
 The troops poured across the border on May 1, 1970 (ARVN had gone in the day before).
 In the end the operation was indecisive, several bases were captured, but not the command base that was the object.

 From the long view of history though, what did occur was the migration of the North Vietnam troops and bases across the border to relative safety in Laos.
 Thus removing a critical buffer to the rise of the Khmer Rouge.
 The vacuum was quickly filled by those murderous thugs.
 The threat of U.S. military retaliation kept the Khmer insurgency at bay for a time (the U.S. maintained an embassy, an ambassador and military police for five more years in Phnom Penh), but it continued to grow, and kill, in the countryside, waiting for the chance to attack the heart.
 That chance came when the Americans evacuated in April 1975.